Frequently Asked Questions (FAQs)

 What role does staff play during the activity?

 Lessons are scripted.
 Staff deliver the lessons.
-The option of scripted lesson plans make Camelot easy to deliver for paraprofessionals as well as certified teachers.
-It is ideal for 21st Century Community Learning Centers and SES, due to the ease of lesson delivery.
+The option of scripted lesson plans makes Camelot easy to deliver for paraprofessionals as well as certified teachers.
+It is ideal for 21st Century Community Learning Centers, RTI and Title 1 math intervention funding, due to the ease of lesson delivery.

 Do the materials largely guide instruction and staff, or does the teacher have to do substantive teaching?